-Today, I want to introduce y’all to a concept called “selective incorporation”.
+Today, I’m going to re-introduce y’all to a concept called “selective incorporation”.
 It is a judicial concept, and like most judicial concepts has dramatically effected the relationship between state governments and the federal government.
-(Stay tuned.
-This Wednesday, I plan to write on the theoretical justification behind federalism or split government power).

-So, here are three nuggets of information to know about selective incorporation.
+So, here are three nuggets of information to know about something called: selective incorporation.

 One: Not All of the Founding Fathers Were in Favor of the Bill of Rights